 The American Commander

-When the German officers saw the message, they were confused.
+When the German officers saw the message, they were confused – with how many states in Germany had different dialects at the time.
 An American translated, “The reply is decidedly not affirmative.”

 Click here to read the whole story.